 - These materials guide students through designing surveys using TLS and SfM with increasingly higher-order questions as the units progress.
 Instructors can choose to use either or both methods for developing high resolution topographic models.

-- Includes full units on three geoscience applications of high resolution topographic analysis - stratigraphic, fault scarp, and change detection.
+- Includes units on four geoscience applications of high resolution topographic analysis - stratigraphic, road-cut design, fault scarp, and change detection.
 Instructors can choose to implement one or more of these application units.
 Other applications of high resolution topographic analysis are suggested as possibilities for the summative assessment.

 - Students must articulate the societal importance of analyzing high resolution topography for the different applications, leading to greater engagement and understanding of why these types of studies are undertaken.